Haoxiqiang/wechat-re-qrscanner/README.md

 ### Dev

+* Must be `root` or manaully in adb shell in your app which can get `root` permission.
 * Install `termux` app from the Google Play for test app easier or use any app as the `/data/data/**` executeable dir.
 Don't chnage all path `/data/data/com.termux`